-Applicants are required to submit an online Project Proposal in SOAR (System for Online Application Review); refer to solicitation notice for due dates.
-No hard copies are required.
-Applicants proposing the most competitive eligible projects will be invited to compete in the next phase of the evaluation process, which includes an on-site field visit.
-The most competitive projects that receive a field visit will be invited to submit additional supporting documentation for further evaluation to continue in the competitive process.
-Incomplete or noncompliant proposals are subject to being pulled from the competitive process.
+Applicants are required to submit an online Project Proposal in SOAR (System for Online Application Review).
+Refer to the solicitation notice for due dates.
+No hard copies of the Project Proposal are required.
+Applicants proposing the most competitive eligible projects will be invited to compete in the next phase of the evaluation process, an on-site field visit.
+The most competitive projects receiving a field visit will be invited to submit additional supporting documentation for further evaluation.
+Incomplete or noncompliant proposals may be eliminated from the competitive process.

-All Project Proposal submittals will include the following:
+All Project Proposal submittals must include the following: